 Vehicles are only permitted during the first 15 miles (24 km) of the park giving access to campsites and the Savage River Loop Trail.
 The only way further into the national park is by park bus which drives to various stops and lookouts along the way.

 After Denali, wildlife is the supreme encounter within the national park.
 The larger mammals are usually the more enthusiastic sightings.
-These include grizzly bear, black bear, wolves, moose, caribou, Dall sheep and coyotes.
+These include grizzly bears, black bears, wolves, moose, caribou, Dall sheep, and coyotes.
 There are between 300 to 350 grizzly bears throughout the park.

-Smaller wildlife that add to the wilderness experience include foxes, lynx, wolverine, marmot, beavers, and marten.
+Smaller wildlife that adds to the wilderness experience include foxes, lynx, wolverine, marmot, beavers, and marten.
 Predator birds include an array of hawks, different owls, eagles with the golden eagle topping things off.

 Mount McKinley, which was originally, locally and now renamed back to Denali, is the highlight and pinnacle attraction of the national park.
 Unfortunately, it often hides behind the clouds which interfere with the ability to truly appreciate its magnitude.